Enter the quantity of goods or raw materials in two different countries to calculate the comparative advantage.

 We will say that we are comparing the US to Canada and Canada as 50 million barrels of oil available.

 - Finally, calculate the comparative advantage.

-Using the formula we calculate the comparative advantage the US has to Canada with respect to oil as 2 or 2:1 ratio.
+Using the formula we calculate the comparative advantage the US has over Canada with respect to oil as 2 or 2:1 ratio.

-A comparative advantage is the ratio of the quantity of two different raw materials available to a country.
-It can also be used to compare the availability of raw material of different countries.
+Comparative advantage is the ratio of the quantity of two different raw materials available to a country.
+It can also be used to compare the availability of raw materials of different countries.
 For example, the comparative advantage of the supply of oil between the US and Canada.